-As co-founder of the Digital Activism Research Project at the University of Washington, I designed and managed teams of grad students to compile the first public data sets of over 1,500 digital activism campaigns from 151 countries.
+As co-founder of the Digital Activism Research Project at the University of Washington in 2012, I designed and managed teams of grad students to compile the first public data sets of over 1,500 digital activism campaigns from 151 countries.